Tuesday, May 13th, 2025

 • Crowdfunding Campaigns: Utilize platforms like GoFundMe or Indiegogo to raise funds for specific camp projects or scholarship programs.
 Share compelling stories and clear goals to engage potential donors.

-Jumbula is a comprehensive online registration and management platform for various programs, including summer camps.
+Jumbula is a comprehensive online registration software for various programs, including summer camps.
 It streamlines administrative tasks, enhances financial management, and improves the overall experience for both operators and participants, effectively addressing key operational challenges.

 Customizable Registration Forms: Create detailed registration forms to capture all necessary participant information, from basic details to specific medical needs or activity preferences, ensuring comprehensive data collection for proper planning and staffing.